 Heat oil over medium-high heat in a 3-quart pot.
 Working in three batches, fry the tortilla strips in the oil, until lightly browned and crisp.
 Remove the tortilla strips from the pan and let drain on a paper-towel-lined plate.

-Add the broth, tomatoes, and salt.
+3 Add broth, tomatoes, salt, chicken: Add the broth, tomatoes, and salt.
 Increase the heat to high, heat until the soup begins to boil, then reduce the heat to a low simmer, cover and simmer for 15 minutes.
 Add the shredded chicken and cook until heated through.

-3 To serve, pit, peel, and cut the avocado into 1-inch pieces.
+4 Serve with tortilla strips and garnishes: To serve, pit, peel, and cut the avocado into 1-inch pieces.
 Divide half of tortilla strips among 4 individual serving bowls; ladle in soup.
 Top with avocado and cheese; garnish with remaining tortilla strips and cilantro.
 Serve with lime wedges.